 #1.
 Benchmark Score:

 If you don’t know how fast or slow your website is NOW, then how will you know if it’s made any improvement after you follow the tips and tricks I highlight in this post?
-If you don’t have a starting point, it’s going to be impossible to refer back too.
+If you don’t have a starting point, it’s going to be impossible to refer back to.
 Pickin’ up what I’m puttin’ down here?

 #2.
 Specifics & Details:

-Speed Checking Tools not only give you specific loading times (down to the milisecond) but they also give you detailed reports on what’s slowing down your site to begin with.
+Speed Checking Tools not only give you specific loading times (down to the milisecond) but they also give you detailed reports on what’s slowing down your site, to begin with.
 This detailed report will help you figure out where you should spend the most time with improvements.

 Free Speed Checking Tools:

-- Pingdom Page Speed: Explains your page size and load time.
+- Pingdom Page Speed explains your page size and load time.

-- GTMetrix: Includes helpful visuals and prioritizes speed concerns.
+- GTMetrix includes helpful visuals and prioritizes speed concerns.

 Important Note*** These recommendations are pretty generic and are based on best practices.
 Some of the factors might be out of your control or might not specifically apply to your page.